 The Detroit native comes from a family of talented musicians.
 Gregg’s dad Bud was a drummer and his mother Phyllis played piano and vibes.
 Gregg started playing on his dad’s drum kit from about the age of 5!
 His brother Matt is a bassist and producer, and their sister Kathy also lives and works in concert promotion in LA.

 Gregg’s dad was his first teacher, and at age 10, Gregg started taking private rudimental snare drum lessons with Bob Yarborough, a local teacher in Warren, Michigan.
 By age 11, Bob had started Gregg on reading drum set music.
 At the same time, Gregg also started taking private trumpet lessons from Jim Ruffner.
-Proficient in both instruments, Gregg would trade off between drums and trumpet with the Warren Michigan Wildwood Elementary School Band.
+Proficient in both instruments, Gregg would trade off between drums and trumpet with the Warren Michigan Wildwood Elementary School Band, Beer Jr. High, and Mott High School.

 At 14, Gregg and his brother Matt started a band called Today’s People, inspired by their junior high stage band/jazz band performances while at school under the direction of their teacher, expert drummer Jerry Hasspatcher.
-That same year, Gregg began taking drum set lessons from popular Detroit drummer Myron MacDonald.
+That same year, Gregg began taking drum set lessons from popular Detroit drummers Myron MacDonald and Mark Bertacchi.

 At 15 years old, Gregg won a scholarship to attend the Interlochen School of Music summer band program in Michigan.
 By this time, both Gregg and Matt were performing professionally in and around Detroit with their dad’s band The Buddy Blair Band, a name their dad chose because he thought Bissonette was just too hard to remember!
 (Bud’s band when he was young was called Buddy Bissonette and His Bouncing Bulgarian Bean Band!)